Grace Episcopal Church (Jamestown, North Dakota)

 Grace Episcopal Church is an historic Episcopal church building located at 405 2nd Avenue, North East, in Jamestown, Stutsman County, North Dakota.
 Designed in the Late Gothic Revival style of architecture by British-born Fargo architect George Hancock, it was built 1884 of local fieldstone exterior walls and a wooden roof.
 Early parish records contain several assertions that George Hancock modeled the church after Christ Episcopal Church (Medway, Massachusetts) which had been opened in 1881, but if he did, it was only in a very general, not specific way.
 Hancock's later work St. Stephen's Episcopal Church (Casselton, North Dakota) is much more closely related to Christ Church, Medway.
 On December 3, 1992, Grace Episcopal Church was added to the National Register of Historic Places.

 Current status

 Grace Episcopal Church is still an active parish in the Episcopal Diocese of North Dakota.
+The current rector is the Rev. Robert B. Hoekstra.